 Devangi is an architect and urban designer, living and working in Pondicherry since October 2012.
-She provides project-based consultancy to INTACH Pondicherry and other local organizations, and is UDC’s manager for strategic initiatives in Pondicherry.
+She provides project-based consultancy to several local, community organizations, and is UDC’s manager for strategic initiatives in Pondicherry.

 Nandini is an architect, graphic designer, closet artist and urban enthusiast.
 She is fascinated by design in all shapes, sizes and forms.
 Apart from design, she is also drawn to brightly coloured walls, books read by strangers next to her, postcards, husky voices, ant trails and discarded cardboard pieces.

 Neha is an Architect and Urban Enthusiast.
 Her interests lie in how cities develop in the 21st century, and cultural and economic implications of this growth.
 She has been a designer, writer and teacher over the last couple of years; and having moved to the United States recently, is currently UDC’s Foreign Correspondent.

 Nischal is an architect, urban designer, essayist, thinker, reader, feminist, adventurer and lots of other things that may not be true… He also writes at and as The Myshkin Urbanist– a blog about architecture, cities & being generally pissed off.

 Shruti is a designer and architect who enjoys dabbling in the design of cities and having conversations about urbanism and city-living, among other things.
 Catch some of her personal rants on all things urban at shrutishankar.tumblr.com.
 At UDC, she is manager for research and content development.